 - Chapter 75 - Assessment notification post cards mailed annually on or before February 1st of the tax year.
 The notification shows the current year assessment, the taxes paid in the prior year, and appeal information.
 If taxpayers have any questions with regard to the assessment, they should contact the Tax Assessor's office.

 Tax Appeals A taxpayer does not file an appeal of his/her taxes but rather the assessment.
-Byram Township taxpayers who believe that their assessments do not reflect 100% of true market value as of October 1st, of the pretax year (the assessing date) have the right to file an appeal with the Sussex County Board of Taxation on or before April 1st of the tax year.
+Byram Township taxpayers who believe that their assessments do not reflect 100% of true market value as of October 1st, of the pretax year (the assessing date) have the right to file an appeal with the Sussex County Board of Taxation.
+Please contact the County Board of Taxation to obtain the due date.
 A Petition of Appeal may be obtained from the Sussex County Tax Board located at the 83 Spring Street, Newton, NJ 07860 973-579-0790 or visit http://www.sussex.nj.us/Cit-e-Access/webpage.cfm?TID=7&TPID=862

 Properties with an assessed value in excess of $1,000,000 may file an appeal directly to the State Tax Court.
 However, all property owners are urged to speak with the Tax Assessor to discuss their assessment prior to filing an appeal.
 The Tax Assessor represents Byram Township in all tax appeals before the Sussex County Tax Board.